 Zimbabwe has been a neglected destination over the last decade due to negative press about its political situation.
 While much of the news was true, some was overblown, and it impacted perceptions greatly, causing a sharp decline in tourism numbers.
-Things are stable now, and both foreign and local companies are reinvesting in tourism and other industries, with the result that camps are being refurbished, and new facilities are coming online.
+Things are stable now and new leadership is in place.
+Both foreign and local companies are reinvesting in tourism and other industries, with the result that camps have been refurbished, and new facilities are coming online.
 This is great news for Zimbabwe’s parks and wildlife, and travelers are once again discovering all that Zimbabwe has to offer.

 The biggest problem that today’s tourists to Zimbabwe will face is trying to choose how to spend their precious holiday time – there is so much to see.
-Now is the time to go.
-Be first – before the rest of the world arrives on its doorstep.
+Now is the time to go!
+Be an early adopter – before the rest of the world arrives on its doorstep.